simpetre/simpetre.github.io/_posts/2017-02-11-nlp-lexrank.md

 NLP is a field of machine learning related to the processing of written or spoken speech by a computer.
 Some examples are chat bots - in the form of Facebook advertising bots interacting with their customers; spam filtering on email platforms; classification of news articles - or automatic text summarisation, which is what this project is about.

 There are two forms of text summarisation - *abstractive* and *extractive*.
-Extractive summarisation attempts to distil the text down into its most explanatory or useful phrases (and is what this project uses), while abstractive summarisation summarises the text in new words.
+Extractive summarisation attempts to distill the text down into its most explanatory or useful phrases (and is what this project uses), while abstractive summarisation summarises the text in new words.
 Abstractive summarisation is a much more difficult problem and is still very much in its infancy.

 ## PageRank, and the idea of prestige